-(B) The first implication here is Jesus scorned the values of this world and the comforts of his body in order to carry out God’s will with rigid and righteous discipline.
+(B) The first implication here has Jesus scorned the values of this world and the comforts of his body in order to carry out God’s will with a rigid and righteous discipline.

-(C) Second he expressed his resolve to fulfill the commitment that he had made in the garden. (…not mine, let your will be done…)
+(C) Second, he expressed his resolve to fulfill the commitment that he had made in the garden. (…not mine, let yours be done…)

 (3) The cup of salvation